 On September 21, 2015, the Town was given notice from the State of Oklahoma Firefighters Pension and Retirement System (OFPRS) that no paid contribution had been withheld or paid to the System and that the employer contribution had also not been paid to the System.
 OFPRS required that the full balance owed by the Town and the employee be paid immediately.
 On October 8, 2015, the Town paid the full balance of \$32,757.88 owed to OFPRS.
 The employees portion was \$12,623.04.
 The employee entered into a promissory agreement with the LPWA to repay the \$12,623.04.
 The employee has agreed to repay a portion of this note back to the LPWA each pay period.
-If the employee should seek employment elsewhere he will still be liable for the balance owed to the LPWA.
+The balance on this note as of 6/30/2018 was \$4,874.91.